aws-samples/aws-hpc-recipes/recipes/training/try_recipes_3/README.md

 ## Cleaning up

 1. Delete your cluster stack.
-All other resources created by this recipe will automatically be deleted.
+Other resources created by this recipe will automatically be deleted.